Build a complete Project

 Example Docker Image

-This is an example Dockerfile which builds a Shopware project and copies the source code to the /var/www/html folder.
+This is an example Dockerfile that builds a Shopware project and copies the source code to the /var/www/html folder.

 #syntax=docker/dockerfile:1.4